Precision Medicine in Childhood and Young Person (TYA) Cancer Hype or Hope?

 1300-1400 Lunch (buffet), during which there is the option to attend:

+A 20-minute presentation of Illumina's BaseSpace Variant Interpreter for Cancer Samples.
 There will be a hands-on chance to experience this advanced software starting at 16:00 hrs.

 Children with Cancer UK are offering this opportunity.
 We have no commercial involvement with Illumina.